sile-typesetter/casile/README.md

     Override with `casile make -- STATSMONTHS=2 stats`.

-* `DEBUG` enables extra output from various programs showing whats going on durring a build.
+* `DEBUG` enables extra output from various programs showing whats going on during a build.

     Defaults to false, set to true to enable.